Oil States International, Inc. (NYSE:OIS) Short Interest Update

-Oil States International, Inc. (NYSE:OIS) was the target of a significant decline in short interest during the month of February.
-As of February 15th, there was short interest totalling 2,460,000 shares, a decline of 13.7% from the January 31st total of 2,850,000 shares.
-Based on an average daily trading volume, of 545,500 shares, the short-interest ratio is currently 4.5 days.
-Approximately 4.2% of the company’s shares are short sold.
+Oil States International, Inc. (NYSE:OIS) was the target of a large decline in short interest in the month of July.
+As of July 31st, there was short interest totalling 2,820,000 shares, a decline of 16.3% from the July 15th total of 3,370,000 shares.
+Based on an average trading volume of 1,760,000 shares, the days-to-cover ratio is currently 1.6 days.
+Currently, 4.7% of the shares of the company are short sold.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-Van ECK Associates Corp boosted its stake in Oil States International by 56.2% during the 1st quarter.
-Van ECK Associates Corp now owns 1,148,572 shares of the oil and gas company’s stock valued at $2,332,000 after acquiring an additional 413,260 shares during the last quarter.
-Geode Capital Management LLC raised its holdings in shares of Oil States International by 7.5% during the first quarter.
-Geode Capital Management LLC now owns 848,171 shares of the oil and gas company’s stock worth $1,721,000 after purchasing an additional 59,193 shares during the period.
-Parametric Portfolio Associates LLC raised its holdings in shares of Oil States International by 125.8% during the first quarter.
-Parametric Portfolio Associates LLC now owns 481,811 shares of the oil and gas company’s stock worth $978,000 after purchasing an additional 268,407 shares during the period.
-Comerica Bank raised its holdings in shares of Oil States International by 14.7% during the first quarter.
-Comerica Bank now owns 233,401 shares of the oil and gas company’s stock worth $668,000 after purchasing an additional 29,929 shares during the period.
-Finally, Rhumbline Advisers raised its holdings in shares of Oil States International by 5.0% during the first quarter.
-Rhumbline Advisers now owns 218,692 shares of the oil and gas company’s stock worth $444,000 after purchasing an additional 10,347 shares during the period.
+A number of institutional investors have recently bought and sold shares of the business.
+Van ECK Associates Corp increased its stake in Oil States International by 56.2% during the 1st quarter.
+Van ECK Associates Corp now owns 1,148,572 shares of the oil and gas company’s stock worth $2,332,000 after acquiring an additional 413,260 shares during the period.
+Geode Capital Management LLC boosted its holdings in shares of Oil States International by 7.5% in the 1st quarter.
+Geode Capital Management LLC now owns 848,171 shares of the oil and gas company’s stock valued at $1,721,000 after purchasing an additional 59,193 shares in the last quarter.
+Parametric Portfolio Associates LLC boosted its holdings in shares of Oil States International by 125.8% in the 1st quarter.
+Parametric Portfolio Associates LLC now owns 481,811 shares of the oil and gas company’s stock valued at $978,000 after purchasing an additional 268,407 shares in the last quarter.
+Comerica Bank boosted its holdings in shares of Oil States International by 14.7% in the 1st quarter.
+Comerica Bank now owns 233,401 shares of the oil and gas company’s stock valued at $668,000 after purchasing an additional 29,929 shares in the last quarter.
+Finally, Rhumbline Advisers boosted its holdings in shares of Oil States International by 5.0% in the 1st quarter.
+Rhumbline Advisers now owns 218,692 shares of the oil and gas company’s stock valued at $444,000 after purchasing an additional 10,347 shares in the last quarter.
 Hedge funds and other institutional investors own 94.27% of the company’s stock.

 Oil States International (NYSE:OIS) last posted its quarterly earnings data on Wednesday, July 29th.
-The oil and gas company reported ($0.33) EPS for the quarter, beating the Zacks’ consensus estimate of ($0.47) by $0.14.
-Oil States International had a negative net margin of 73.40% and a negative return on equity of 4.12%.
-The firm had revenue of $146.50 million for the quarter, compared to the consensus estimate of $152.11 million.
-During the same period in the prior year, the firm posted ($0.14) EPS.
-The firm’s revenue was down 44.7% compared to the same quarter last year.
-On average, equities research analysts anticipate that Oil States International will post -1.06 earnings per share for the current year.
+The oil and gas company reported ($0.33) EPS for the quarter, topping the Zacks’ consensus estimate of ($0.47) by $0.14.
+Oil States International had a negative return on equity of 4.12% and a negative net margin of 73.40%.
+The firm had revenue of $146.50 million for the quarter, compared to analyst estimates of $152.11 million.
+During the same quarter last year, the company earned ($0.14) EPS.
+The company’s revenue was down 44.7% on a year-over-year basis.
+On average, research analysts forecast that Oil States International will post -1.06 earnings per share for the current year.

 Oil States International Company Profile